vipul05tiwari/Blink/README.md

 }
 ```

-Blink supports following feature
+Blink supports the following feature
 * Setter Injection
 * Constructor Injection
 * Bean Factory
 * Auto property load

 #### Setter Injection
-For setter injection field needs to be annotated with `@BlinkInject`.
+For a setter, injection field needs to be annotated with `@BlinkInject`.

 ```java
     @BlinkInject
     private SetterDependency setterDependency;
 ```
 #### Constructor Injection
-For Constructor Injection Constructor needs to be annotated with `@BlinkInject`.
+For a Constructor, Injection Constructor needs to be annotated with `@BlinkInject`.

 ```java
     @BlinkInject